prahaladbelavadi/server-side-nodejs-hong-kong-university-coursera/README.md

 - Validation mistake: undecipherable errors: could be because the request parsed is in text and not in json formmat as expected by backend
 ---

+### To generate certificates and keys in bin
+Certs are not expoted since thy are different on different machines since different private keys are used.
+Different private keys are used since i'm using two different machines and both are using different private keys.
+Both are using different keys since I can't check them to github Then private keys won't be private anymmore.
+Use the follwoig commands ot generate new keyscerts and pem files

+`
+openssl genrsa 1024 > private.key
+openssl req -new -key private.key -out cert.csr openssl x509 -req -in cert.csr -signkey private.key -out certificate.pem
+`

 ### To debug